WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 The `WebAssembly.Suspending` object is used to mark imports to a WebAssembly module such that, when called, the WebAssembly code will suspend until the `Promise` returned by the import is resolved.[^nosuspend]

-[^nosuspend]:If the imported function did *not* return a `Promise`, then the results will be passwed directly to the WebAssembly caller -- i.e., there will be no suspension in this case.
+[^nosuspend]:If the imported function did *not* return a `Promise`, then the results will be passed directly to the WebAssembly caller -- i.e., there will be no suspension in this case.

 When, at some point later, the `Promise` is resolved, and the WebAssembly module is *resumed* -- by the browser's event queue task runner --  then the value of the resolved `Promise` becomes the value of the WebAssembly call to the import.